Orange-eat97/tp/docs/UserGuide.md

 `exit`

 **Expected Outcome:**
-* The display window closes and the CareLink stops running.
+* The display window closes and CareLink stops running.

 ### Saving the data